The Korin Kimono features a design by Ogata Korin.

 *Donations will be used to fund restoration expenses and the running costs of the project.

 *If donations exceed our target, the additional funds will be used to cover the cost of restoring other cultural properties in Tokyo National Museum's collection.

 June 2022 The end of 2021

 *The restoration will be completed by the end of 2022.

 Frequently Asked Questions/Inquiries

 We plan to solicit donations from January 2020 to June 2022.
-We will post a notification on our website if this schedule changes.

 They will be used to cover the project’s restoration costs and operational expenses.